gramineproject/gramine/Documentation/pal/host-abi.rst

 All PALs in Gramine expose a structure that provides static immutable information about the current process and its host.
-The address of the structure can be retrieved via :func:`DkGetPalPublicState()` and can be memorized in a global variable for ease of use.
+The address of the structure can be retrieved via :func:`PalGetPalPublicState()` and can be memorized in a global variable for ease of use.

 .. doxygenstruct:: pal_public_state